myapos/progress-bar-for-react/README.md

 ### Development - Storybook

 Use command `npm run storybook` and visit `http://localhost:6006`.
-The stories folder exists in the path `src/stories`.
-You can view the storybook online [here](https://622e55013e5eac003a9669be-uavmohiioj.chromatic.com/?path=/story/progressbar--simple)
+You can view the storybook online [here](https://622e55013e5eac003a9669be-gnobmxhwps.chromatic.com/?path=/story/progress-bar--simple)

 ### Testing